myzero1/lemp-docker/README.md

 lemp-docker
 ========================
-This is a lenmp evn builded by docker-compose.Include nginx:1.12-alpine,php7.0,mysql:5.7.
+This is a lemp evn builded by docker-compose.Include nginx:1.12-alpine,php7.0,mysql:5.7.

 Installation
 ------------